schurlix/unbound-onlywhite/README.md

 ## Make an Exam Environment by whitelisting only allowed Domains aka.
 Websites

 The idea to this was born at scool, where I have to exam students periodically.
 IMO it should be possible for them to access some parts of the internet (where the docs live), but no ChatGPT and friends, webmail sites and other cheating opportunities.
 So I built this script (`exam.py`) here based on OPNSense and the unbound resolver.
-The main "trick" is to set the root zone (`.`) to "refuse" and from there down gently open up the sites they should be able to use.
+The main "trick" is to set the root zone (`.`) to "refuse" and from there down gently open up the sites that should be able to use.
 Have a look at the files in the `etc` dir.
-Have in mind, that, if you allow "ecosia.org" for example, this implicitly also allows "api.ecosia.org", which you probably want to block separately in the *.den.zone file.
+Have in mind, that, if you allow "ecosia.org" for example, this implicitly also allows "api.ecosia.org", which you probably want to block separately in the *.deny.zone file.
 As alternative one could just allow "www.ecosia.org".

 ## Getting started